cneill/dot-man/README.md

 By default, the file `$HOME/.dotfiles` is used as a configuration file.
 You may get warnings about unsafe contents if there are characters that might be used to execute malicious scripts.
 You can manually verify the configuration file and safely load it if you trust it.
+You can skip this check by passing the `-f` argument.

+If you want to periodically call dot-man, you can call it with the `-check_last_run` argument.
+If dot-man has run more recently than the next interval (specified by `$dotfiles_update_interval` in .dotfiles), it will exit quietly.

 #### dotfiles\_repo